oelin/mlp-language-model/README.md

 Prompt: `<bos>One day, the sun`

-> Once day, the sun was in the sky.
+> One day, the sun was in the sky.
 It was a big, beautiful sky.
 The sun had many colors of the animals in the garden.
 The animals was so happy and thanked the rabbit for his own new place.

 ## Architecture